KyroChi/ParkTools/README.md

 # ParkTools

-A rail creating plugin for terrain park designers
+A rail creating plugin for Sketchup designed for terrain park designers